 Berlin’s Quadriga

 Berlin’s Quadriga rides high atop the Brandenburg Gate.
-(A Quadriga is a chariot pulled by 4 horses hooked up next to each other.
-Quad= four iugum=yoke) The female chariot driver, Eirene “goddess of peace”, originally held a scepter of leadership with at traditional wreath of of olive leaves.
+(A Quadriga is a chariot pulled by four horses hooked up next to each other.
+Quad= four iugum=yoke) The female chariot driver, Eirene, “goddess of peace,” originally held a scepter of leadership with a traditional wreath of olive leaves.
 This immense bronze statue faces the Palace (East) and watches over the city.

-In 1806 Napoleon’s Army defeated the Prussians (at the Battle of Jena-Auerstadt) and entered Berlin.
+In 1806, Napoleon’s Army defeated the Prussians (at the Battle of Jena-Auerstadt) and entered Berlin.
 Napoleon, who never passed up the chance to show off a demonstration of power, rode his army under the Brandenburg Gate (sort of turning it into a Victory Arch).
 Naturally, the Quadriga caught his eye.
-With plans to house it in a grand museum, Napoleon insisted that since Johnann Gottfried Schadow built the sculpture, he shoud be the one to help his people dismantle it and pack it safely into crates for shipment to France.
+With plans to house it in a grand museum, Napoleon insisted that since Johann Gottfried Schadow built the sculpture, he should be the one to help his people dismantle it and pack it safely into crates for shipment to France.
 (Napoleon got the nickname “Horse Thief of Berlin” for this).

 Entry of Napoleon I (the horse thief) into Berlin, Charles Meynier, Public domain

-6 months later the crates arrived in Paris.
+Six months later, the crates arrived in Paris.
 No one quite knew what to do with them.
-Some crates had been damaged along the way, so repairs would be needed, but the museum hadn’t been built yet, so there really was no point in getting started, or even unpacking.
+Some crates had been damaged along the way, so repairs would be needed, but the museum hadn’t been built yet, so there really was no point in getting started or even unpacking.

 And there they sat for almost 10 years.

-By 1813, Napoleon’s army was in serious trouble and in retreat from its failed attempt to invade Russia.
-Naturally, other armies took advantage of his weakness, and joined forces to end Napoleon’s stronghold on Europe.
+By 1813, Napoleon’s army was in serious trouble and retreating from its failed attempt to invade Russia.
+Naturally, other armies took advantage of his weakness and joined forces to end Napoleon’s stronghold on Europe.
 After the Battle of Leipzig, the Confederation of the Rhine collapsed, and Prussian Forces occupied Paris.
 And what did they find?
 The Quadriga!
-(Conveniently still in the crates) It took 6 HUGE wagons, each drawn by 32 horses to bring all the crated pieces back to Berlin (stop for a second to picture this… that’s 192 horses!)
+(Conveniently still in the crates) It took 6 HUGE wagons, each drawn by 32 horses, to bring all the crated pieces back to Berlin (stop for a second to picture this… that’s 192 horses!)

-(Interesting side note- Ernst van Pfuel, head of an old Brandenburg family dating back to 926 CE oversaw the return of the Quadriga to Berlin.
-After this HIS family was granted the honor of being allowed to go throught the center section of the Brandenburg Gate.
+(Interesting side note- Ernst van Pfuel, head of an old Brandenburg family dating back to 926 CE, oversaw the return of the Quadriga to Berlin.
+After this, HIS family was granted the honor of being allowed to go through the center section of the Brandenburg Gate.
 A high honor indeed.
-The only other people given the honor … besides the royals, of course… were new ambassadors bringing their letters of credence.
+Besides the royals, the only other people given the honor were new ambassadors bringing their letters of credence.
 Presumably, they got to go through the side gate every other time).

 The Gate Restored!

-The Brandenburg Gate’s history goes quiet until until the 20th Century.
+The Brandenburg Gate’s history goes quiet until the 20th Century.

-When German President Hindenburg appointed Adolph Hitler as German Chancellor on January 30, 1933, Hitler and his Brown Shirts marched by torchlight under the gate to the presidential palace.
-The imposing structure ended up being used for propaganda a few times leading up to the war.
+When German President Hindenburg appointed Adolph Hitler as Chancellor on January 30, 1933, Hitler and his Brown Shirts marched by torchlight under the gate to the presidential palace.
+The imposing structure was used for propaganda a few times leading up to the war.

-And then it became a target.
-Although a new false Brandenburg Gate was built outside of the city to confuse Allied bombers, the real Brandenburg Gate took some damage during WWII.
+Then, it became a target.
+Although a new false Brandenburg Gate was built outside the city to confuse Allied bombers, the real Brandenburg Gate suffered some damage during WWII.

 Berlin’s Brandenburg Gate Today

 But the symbolism was too strong to ignore.
-In 1963, President John F Kennedy gave his famous “Ich bin ein Berliner” speech not too far from the Brandenburg Gate… and in 1987, President Ronald Reagan put in his 2 cents when he told Soviet leader Mikhail Gorbachev to “Tear down this Wall”.
+In 1963, President John F. Kennedy gave his famous “Ich bin ein Berliner” speech not too far from the Brandenburg Gate.
+In 1987, President Ronald Reagan gave his two cents when he told Soviet leader Mikhail Gorbachev to “Tear down this Wall.”

 The Berlin Wall came down in November 1989, and the Brandenburg Gate officially reopened a few weeks later on December 22.
-Since then millions of people have visited the Pariser Platz, Berlin’s “Gute Stube” to see this symbol of Berlin.
+Since then, millions have visited the Pariser Platz, Berlin’s “Gute Stube,” to see this symbol of Berlin.

 Today, anyone and everyone can freely walk under it, even through the Royal middle!